telerik/fiddler-jam-docs/portal/users.md

 - The editor can access logs not added to a workspace.
 - The editor can edit and remove logs added to the workspace.
 - The editor can add shared logs to a workspace.
 Logs added to a workspace will be accessible to all viewers.
+- Password-protected logs can only be accessed from an editor with knowledge of the password.
+- Logs shared with specific editors (based on the registered email) can only be accessed from that same explicitly listed editors.